-Recently at an MCLE seminar, a sitting judge forewarned the audience that because of all the new judges from a variety of backgrounds, often they don’t have the necessary background on law and procedures for their department.
+Recently at an MCLE seminar, a sitting judge forewarned the audience that because of all the new judges coming from a variety of backgrounds, often they don’t have the necessary background on law and procedures for their department.
 His advice:

 come to your hearings with copies of all the important cases and statutes, no matter how basic the concept is.